AmbiqAI/heartkit/README.md

 > NOTE: The dataset is intended for evaluation purposes only and cannot be used for commercial use without permission.
 Please visit [Physionet](https://physionet.org/content/icentia11k-continuous-ecg/1.0/) for more details.

-### LUDB (Lobachevsky University Electrocardiography Database)
+### LUDB Dataset

-ECG signal database that consists of 200 10-second 12-lead records.
+The Lobachevsky University Electrocardiography database (LUDB) consists of 200 10-second 12-lead records.
 The boundaries and peaks of P, T waves and QRS complexes were manually annotated by cardiologists.
 Each record is annotated with the corresponding diagnosis.
 Please visit [Physionet](https://physionet.org/content/ludb/1.0.1/) for more details.

 __Heart Tasks__: Segmentation, HRV

-### QT Database:
+### QT Dataset

 Over 100 fifteen-minute two-lead ECG recordings with onset, peak, and end markers for P, QRS, T, and (where present) U waves of from 30 to 50 selected beats in each recording.
 Please visit [Physionet](https://physionet.org/content/qtdb/1.0.0/) for more details.